 Stamps to the front ring of the action detail ‘MADE IN AUSTRIA.
 Patent Mannlicher Schoenauer’ with the original calibre shown as 9.3×62.
-This has also been drilled and tapped to take the bridge mount shown to take a scope of your choice.
+Pre-drilled and tapped to take the bridge mount showing.
+Ready to take a scope of your choice.
 Windage adjustable rings are available to fit the studs as this is a Hilver base from Australia.

 I will certainly have suitable inch option/s available.
 They can also be machine out to take a 26mm tube if required.
 A pity the action has been drilled as it has.
 (Someone too lazy, idle or cheap to sort out a proper set).

 It is a very useful calibre, especially for people ‘new to the game’.
 Anyone who want a truly classic full stocked Stutzen rifle not be too concerned about the mounting holes.
 THIS WILL be one of a very limited number to choose from.